The Sonicare AirFloss has now been discontinued by Philips.

 If you are anything like me, the thought of flossing is one that just makes you sigh.
 It is one of those jobs you know has to be done when cleaning your teeth, but we would all rather do without it.

-It takes time, it can be fiddly and it can hurt.
+It takes time, can be fiddly and hurt.
 It is one of those necessary evils in life, or so it seems.